PPP Forgiveness Guide: Qualified Expenses, Forgiveness Rules, & How To Apply

 The requirements for having your PPP loan forgiven are surprisingly lenient.
 It is, however, vital that you understand and follow these requirements.
 Otherwise, you will not qualify for loan forgiveness.

 One important thing to note is that the original PPP requirements have been modified under the Paycheck Protection Flexibility Act.
-Small businesses that have already received PPP funding prior to this bill’s passage may also benefit and should take note of these changes.
+Small businesses that received PPP funding before this bill’s passage may also benefit and should note these changes.

 Loan Proceeds Must Be Used For A Qualifying Purpose